t100n/cr3ativ-conference/readme.txt

 == Changelog ==

+= 1.0.8 =
+* Updated cr3ativ-conference.php - The start and end time fields that were previously select and have now been changed to text fields.
+As long as the 24-hour clock time is used (00:00 is midnight), the sorting will not be affected and any combination of hours and minutes for your sessions can be used.

 = 1.0.7 =
 * Updated session-widget.php to include the 1.0.6 update, the widget was not updated with the changes for this update.